chef/chef-web-docs/content/upgrade_server.md

 {{< note >}}

-As of version 12.14, Chef Server will not render passwords outside of the `/etc/opscode` directory by default.
+As of version 12.14, Chef Infra Server will not render passwords outside of the `/etc/opscode` directory by default.
 If you are not using any Chef Infra Server add-ons, or you're using the latest add-on versions, you can set `insecure_addon_compat` to `false` in